haadfida/cmdb-graph-rag-demo/README.md

-# 🔍 CMDB Graph RAG Demo
+# CMDB Graph RAG Demo

-A weekend demo showcasing **Retrieval-Augmented Generation (RAG)** over a **property graph** for CMDB (Configuration Management Database) relationship queries.
+A short demo showcasing **Retrieval-Augmented Generation (RAG)** over a **property graph** for CMDB (Configuration Management Database) relationship queries.
 This demo runs entirely outside of Rails and uses:

 - **LangChain / LangGraph** for RAG orchestration
 - **Neo4j** as the property graph database